 Downtown Salt Lake City

-Most notably among younger people, a popular trend since the COVID-19 pandemic has been to flee busier downtown cores for less populous communities that offer larger homes at a lower median price per square foot.
+Most notably among younger people, a popular trend recently has been to flee busier downtown cores for less populous communities that offer larger homes at a lower median price per square foot.

 While desire among buyers for properties in big downtown cores like Salt Lake City’s has slowed, so has the incremental increase in the local real estate market.